KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

-The GPU-Assisted Validation code is largely contained in one [file](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/layers/gpu_validation.cpp), with "hooks" in the other core validation code that call functions in this file.
+The GPU-Assisted Validation code is largely contained in one [file](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/layers/gpu_validation.cpp), with "hooks" in the other validation code that call functions in this file.
-These hooks in the core validation code look something like this:
+These hooks in the validation code look something like this:

 ```C
 if (GetEnables(dev_data)->gpu_validation) {